 Often one partner is well aware of the assets and liabilities of a family while the other is less informed.
 Fortunately, I’ve generally found older couples to be more mature throughout the divorce process.
 That is, they don’t tend to engage in overt drama.
 Usually in gray divorce, both people recognize there is less time to recoup what will be lost in a divorce settlement so coming to an agreement without extensive fights and trial costs is in both parties’ best interest.

 What’s your perspective now, as a financial advisor rather than an attorney in private practice?

-Kelly: It can be extreamly beneficial to enlist the services of a financial advisor, particularly for a partner that was not as involved with the family finances.
-A financial advisor can help explain what the documents are that make up a financial disclosure statement and can work with the individual, their attorney and accountant to analyze tax implications, explore potential asset and debt divisions, model income and assets, and create a financial plan for the post-divorce period.
+Kelly: It can be extremely beneficial to enlist the services of a financial professional, particularly for a partner that was not as involved with the family finances.
+A financial professional can help explain what the documents are that make up a financial disclosure statement and can work with the individual, their attorney and accountant to analyze tax implications, explore potential asset and debt divisions, model income and assets, and create a financial plan for the post-divorce period.

-There are Certified Divorce Financial Analysts trained to support the legal team with this work.
-In general, it’s practical for each person in a divorcing couple to have his or her own financial advisor to support the process.
+There are Certified Divorce Financial Analysts, Certified Financial Planners and Financial Advisors available at most institutions with the experience to assist the client and their the legal team with this work.
+In general, it’s practical for each person in a divorcing couple to have his or her own dedicated financial professional to support the process.

 At what point does the financial advisor become involved in the overall process?

 Kelly: Typically, the person in the couple with whom we work most closely will approach us, sometimes well ahead of even a divorce attorney.